 Fiji held democratic elections on 17 September 2014.
 These elections marked a critical step in Fiji’s transition to democracy.
 Frank Bainimarama’s Fiji First party won a majority with 32 seats out of 50.
 A multinational elections observers group, co-led by Australia, Indonesia and India, found that the outcome of the elections broadly represented the will of the Fiji people.
 The elections were welcomed by the international community.
 Australia subsequently lifted all remaining restrictions on normal engagement with Fiji and resumed a Defence Cooperation Program.
 The Commonwealth Ministerial Action Group fully lifted Fiji’s suspension from the Commonwealth on 26 September 2014 and the Pacific Island Forum Secretariat announced the lifting of Fiji’s suspension from the Pacific Island Forum on 22 October 2014.

 Australia and Fiji have long-standing trade, investment and people-to-people links.
 Up to 50,000 Fijians live and work in Australia and over 340,000 Australians visit Fiji each year.
 Australia is one of Fiji’s largest trade and investment partners, with Australian investment in Fiji worth approximately $2.3 billion in 2014.
-Two-way trade is worth over $1.8 billion annually.
+Two-way trade in goods and services is worth over $1.7 billion annually.